 The development of reliable heating solutions for automobile engines is challenging as electric vehicles provide only limited or no usable exhaust gas.
 Electric heaters are becoming more and more important considering the increasing electrification of the powertrain.

 Engineering specialists and Automotive suppliers with designated expertise in electronics, are jointly looking for the heating systems after electrification of buses, trucks and work machines in future: The companies are signing agreement upon a technology collaboration for development of thermal systems.
 With that manufacturers are taking the next step in this growing market, offering customers seamless system development for thermal management solutions for electric vehicles.

 The High voltage coolant heater technology was developed to meet the demand for fast-acting solutions as the thermal management systems of vehicles increasingly become decoupled from the internal combustion engine, permanently in the case of electric vehicles (EVs) and for longer parts of the drive cycle in hybrid electric vehicles (HEVs).
 By offering consistent temperature distribution inside the battery pack and its cells.

-The Global Automotive high voltage coolant heater market is estimated at $XX Billion in 2020, growing at XX% CAGR till 2026.
+The Global Automotive high voltage coolant heater market is estimated at $850 Million in 2020, growing at 20% CAGR till 2026.